zhaihaoran/digital-rain/README.md

 digital is a plugin for showing the matrix digital rains

 - light : only 100 lines source code and have no dependency
-- Plentiful : there are over 15 configuration items for developers to customize situations
+- plentiful : there are over 15 configuration items for developers to customize situations
 - annotation : clear annotation for others to read and revise

 # Examples